niuers/niuers.github.io/_posts/2021-04-27-Dynamic Programming.md

     6. Optimize
         * Once we introduce memoization, we will only solve each subproblem ONCE.
 We can remove recursion altogether and avoid the overhead and potential of a stack overflow by introducing tabulation.
 It's important to note that the top down recursive and bottom up tabulation methods perform the EXACT same amount of work.
 The only different is memory.
 If they peform the exact same amount of work, the conversion just requires us to specify the order in which problems should be solved.

+8. Dynamic programming requires the subproblem solved in topological order.
+In many problems, it coincides the natural order.
+For those who doesn't, e.g. in a graph, one need perform topological sorting first.
+Therefore, for those problems with complex topology ([like this one][LC329.
+Longest Increasing Path in a Matrix]), search with memorization is usually an easier and better choice.